+Your visit will undoubtedly start on the waterfront in Cassis.
 Perhaps best described as small but perfectly formed, the harbour is filled with boats and lined with attractive traditional pastel painted buildings and plenty of bars and restaurants.

-There is also a small sunny beach in Cassis, with the cliffs as perfect backdrop.
-The combination of the town, beach and the surrounding scenery have long attracted artists here, including Georges Braque, André Derain and Raoul Dufy among others.
+This attractive combination of town, beach and surrounding scenery has long attracted artists here, with famous 20th century artists including Georges Braque, André Derain and Raoul Dufy among those who spent time here.

 Note: an important festival dedicated to fishers is held here on the last weekend of June each year, when the port area becomes very lively.